JamesHBickerton/DevNotes/Notes/html.md

     <li>Asymmetrical layouts</li>
 </ol>

 In order to create an image in the background - you should apply the CSS property - background-image: url().
 To change the size, you will use background-size: cover (can use contain, but cover is better in some cases).

 If you have to go "one level up in the file tree" on VS code you will need to do background-image: url("../ - to find the folder.
+The same case would be for two levels up background-image: url("../../ - etc.

+background-position: center etc - can be used to position an image.

 <strong>How to darken background images:</strong> in order to do this, you need to create a background linear gradient.
 This would be by using the following: background-image: linear-gradient(rgba(34,34,34,0.6), rgba(34,34,34,0.6), url(img); - you have to use rgba in order to create opacity.
 This obviously doesn't have to be the above - you can use any other colours.
 Using greys can give "a softer touch".